AdobeDocs/experience-platform.en/help/sources/tutorials/api/filter.md

 ## Filter activity entities for [!DNL Marketo Engage] {#filter-for-marketo}

 You can use row-level filtering to filter for activity entities when using the [[!DNL Marketo Engage] source connector](../../connectors/adobe-applications/marketo/marketo.md).
-Currently, you can only filter for activity entities and you can only filter for standard activity types.
+Currently, you can only filter for activity entities and standard activity types.
 Custom activities remain governed under [[!DNL Marketo] field mappings](../../connectors/adobe-applications/mapping/marketo.md).

 ### [!DNL Marketo] standard activity types {#marketo-standard-activity-types}